pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/configure.hbs.md

     ...
     ```

-1. To configure defaults, open `supplychains/appbuildv1.yaml` in your editor and navigate to the
+1. To configure defaults, open the `supplychains/appbuildv1.yaml` file in your editor and navigate to the
 following section:

     ```console